 Being a new gardener is hard.

-There’s so much to learn — how to start seeds, how to care for your plants, how to prevent diseases…the list goes on.
+There’s so much to learn when you’re tending a vegetable garden — how to start seeds, how to care for your plants, how to prevent diseases…the list goes on.

 But would you believe me if I told you that one of the most common mistakes that new gardeners make is one of the simplest to fix?